Black-throated mango: Distribution and habitat

 The nominate subspecies of the black-throated mango is found from western Panama into much of Colombia and Venezuela, the Guianas, eastern Ecuador and Peru, northern and eastern Bolivia, eastern Paraguay, far northern Argentina, most of Brazil, and on both Trinidad and Tobago.
 It has also occurred as a vagrant in Uruguay.
 Subspecies A. n. iridescens is found in extreme southwestern Colombia, western Ecuador, and extreme northwestern Peru.

 The black-throated mango inhabits a variety of landscapes in the lowland tropics, most of them semi-open to open.
-These include gallery forest, shade coffee and cacao plantations, the edges of dense forest, and parks and gardens in populated areas.
-In general it is a bird of the lowlands, but reaches 1400 m in Venezuela, 1700 m in Colombia, and 2000 m in eastern Brazil.
+These include gallery forests, shade coffee, and cacao plantations, the edges of dense forest, and parks and gardens in populated areas.
+In general, it is a bird of the lowlands but reaches 1400 m in Venezuela, 1700 m in Colombia, and 2000 m in eastern Brazil.

 Behavior

 Movement

 The black-throated mango is generally sedentary though some populations apparently make some movements seasonally or in response to the availability of flowering plants.
 The eastern Brazilian population is reported to make a long-distance migration.
 Details of the various movements have not been defined.